When Do You Need Dissimilar Hardware Restore?

 In this example, the system image is stored on NAS/network.
 Click "Share/NAS" and input the necessary information.
 At last, click "OK" to continue.

 Step 5.
 Now you can preview the restore operation.
 The "Universal Restore" option is ticked by default.
-Do not untick it if you restore a system image to dissimilar hardware.
-Click "Start Restore" to perform dissimilar hardware restore.
+Do not untick it, or you may encounter boot issues after recovery.
+Click "Start Restore" to start system restore to different hardware.

 Some drivers, such as video/sound card drivers, NIC drivers, display driver etc, are not installed by AOMEI Universal Restore, but they won't affect system startup and can be installed manually in Windows after the successful restore.